Paul Ryan (June 30, 1913 - unknown)

 The Dublin Records label was co-founded by accordionist John O'Neill, and Paul Ryan was part of O'Neill's house band at the Jaegar House in Manhattan.
 Paul can be heard on both of John O'Neill's recordings, Irish Folk Music and Irish Ballroom Dancing.

 Paul Ryan is also remembered as a teacher among the New York Irish community.
 He is known to have taught Kathleen Collins fiddle for a number of years, as well as accordion to her brother Dan Collins.
+Paul' son, Paul Ryan, Jr., remembers that his father taught at his students' homes:

 A short interview and solo recordings of Ryan were made by Ciaran Mac Mathuna for RTE in 1962.
 These were broadcast as part of Job of Journeywork and were released on RTE cassette 124.